pereznetworks/A-React-Native-Test-Drive/caveats.md

   - bBatchedBridgeConfig is not set

 - EXPO-CLI for iOS and Android
-  - Andriod Studio and xCode have more involved errors but basically same issue

-- further complicating the matter...
+  - same basic issues, more verbose errors, I think *=)*
+  - best guess is...
-  - recent update to EXPO-CLI
+    - recent update to EXPO-CLI, causes all kinds of errors
-  - apparently has changed syntax to iOS/Andriod integration config files
+    - iOS and Android config files look the same, but
+      - there are different versions of dependencies

 #### Build warnings, as of 7/20/2020
 - using react-native init scaffolding only